iSemantics-ai/Arabic-Propaganda-Detection/README.md

 - Bio length and whether an account has a bio or not.
 - Number of words and emojis in the bio.
 - Most used words in bio.
-- The ration of the followers count to the following count.
+- The ratio of the followers count to the following count.
 - Account creation year.
 - Valid location reported in the account.